Close Menu

 My Biggest Lesson as a Parent

-The photos I took this morning show my son completely absorbed in his work.
-He had that look of pure concentration—tongue sticking out slightly, eyes focused, totally in his own world.
+The photos I took this morning show my son completely absorbed.
+Tongue out slightly, eyes focused, totally in his own world.

-Your child’s brain knows what it needs to develop.
-Those scribbles that look like chaos?
-They’re actually carefully ordered practice sessions designed by your toddler’s natural development.
+Those scribbles that look like chaos are actually carefully ordered practice, designed by your toddler’s own natural development.

 And maybe, just maybe, see a very important letter about cookies.

 Every scribble matters.
 Every mark is progress.
-And every page filled with “chaos” is actually a beautifully organized lesson in becoming a writer.
+And every page of “Chaos” is really just a beautifully organized lesson in becoming a writer.

 Share.
 Facebook Pinterest LinkedIn Copy Link